With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Do any sharks live that deep?
 While the largest sharks in the world are well-known due to their near-surface behaviors, there are others who are much more reclusive.

 The Portuguese Dogfish is a species of Sleeper Shark known to survive at depths of up to 12,000 feet.

-Even the Great White Shark has been recorded diving to depths of 4,000 feet.
+Even the great white shark has been recorded diving to depths of 4,000 feet.

 So, there seems to be nothing preventing a Megalodon from living in the dark of the ocean, should it have reason to do so.
-However, this also tells us that Megalodon doesn't needs the depths of the Mariana Trench to stay hidden.
+However, this also tells us that Megalodon doesn't need the depths of the Mariana Trench to stay hidden.